Sparkes7/TE-Week2-Assignment/README.md

 ### Goals:

-~~🎯 Implement responsive design methods to ensure the website works well on both small mobile screens and larger desktop screens (e.g., above 800px).~~
+~~🎯 Implement responsive design methods to ensure the website works well on both small mobile screens and larger desktop screens (e.g., above 800px).~~ DONE

 - Used 768px as a media query breakpoint for larger screens.

-~~🎯 Implement at least one meaningful media query so that there is a noticeable change between mobile and desktop view (an example is to change where the ‘thumbnail bar’ is positioned).~~
+~~🎯 Implement at least one meaningful media query so that there is a noticeable change between mobile and desktop view (an example is to change where the ‘thumbnail bar’ is positioned).~~ DONE

 - Header changes from flex-direction: row, to flex-direction: column, so that the branding and the navigation both fit on smaller screens.
 - Close Image button is displayed under the image closer to thumbs on mobile device -> when the screen size is larger, the button gets removed from the document flow and positioned absolutely, to keep the featured image title and text bar 'sleeker'

-~~🎯 Ensure all images have appropriate alt text attributes for accessibility.~~
+~~🎯 Ensure all images have appropriate alt text attributes for accessibility.~~ DONE

 - alt text provided for all images in the array of image objects.

-~~🎯 Correctly use event handlers to switch images based on user interactions.~~
+~~🎯 Correctly use event handlers to switch images based on user interactions.~~ DONE

 - Clicking on any thumbnail image will show a larger version of the image, showing a title and some descripting alt text.
 - On the larger image pop-up there area three additional buttons for Next, Previous and Close image.